|

 computers and home theatre systems.
 All of these

-loads which raise the mass temperature of the home can be
+loads which raise the mass temperature and

 removed by absorbing the excess heat with a cool surface.